lilytulips/around-the-world/README.md

 # around-the-world
 This repository is created to submit my solution for the challenge by **_Jazari Robot_**.
 This challenge is made to test my skills if they fit the position of **_Junior Programmer_**.
 With that, I am **Aisyah Raihana**, an applicant for the position of Junior Programmer, submit my code for the challenge here.

-This project is supposed to run locally since it is not being deployed to any hosting.
-I run this project using XAMPP, so here is full instructions on how to access this project and run it locally in your localhost.

 This project should display a _table of countries_ with its _common name, region, flag_ and _capital_ that are listed in public data from https://restcountries.com/.
 The list is paginated in which you could choose to display how much entries per page.
 You could also search for a specific country in the search bar provided at the top of the table.

+According to the challenge given, here is the list of features successfully built.

+	> Fetching data
+	> Table
+	> Sorting
+	> Images/HTML
+	> Filtering
+	> String highliting

+As for _row selection_ and _storage mechanisms_, I figured these two are linked to one another; I had tried to code and execute, it did display the checkboxes for Favorite column and I could select to any of them, however, it disrupted the other output.
+Hence, I attached the code exclusively from the `index.php` file.
+Please find process.php to review the code.

+*This project is supposed to run **locally** since it is not being deployed to any hosting.
+I run this project using XAMPP, so here is full instructions on how to access this project and run it locally in your localhost.

 **INSTRUCTIONS**